northle/docs/src/docs/essentials/services.md

 ## Using services

-Since the class has been declared as injectable `Service`, you can inject it into other controller constructor:
+Since the class has been marked with `Service` decorator, you can inject it into other controller constructor:

 ::: code src/users/user.controller.ts
 ```ts{9}